 “O Jesus, through the Immaculate Heart of Mary, I offer You my prayers, works, joys and sufferings of this day for all the intentions of Your Sacred Heart, in union with the Holy Sacrifice of the Mass throughout the world, in reparation for my sins, for the intentions of our Bishop, and in particular for the intentions of our Holy Father for this month.”

-Ministers of Hospitality: Students volunteers greet visitors at the door and provides assistance at liturgical celebrations.
+Ministers of Hospitality: Students greet visitors at the door and provides assistance at liturgical celebrations.

 Instrumentalists: We encourage our students to share their musical talents during our liturgical celebrations.

-Intercessions & Gift Bearer: The class of the week leads the General Intercessions and selects volunteers to bring up the Gifts at Mass.
+Intercessions & Gift Bearer: Students lead the General Intercessions and bring up the Gifts at Mass.

-Lectors: All students receive training to become Ministers of The Word for Eucharistic liturgies and prayer services.
+Lectors: Students receive training to become Ministers of The Word for Eucharistic liturgies and prayer services.

-Extraordinary Ministers of Holy Communion: Juniors and Seniors can volunteer to be trained as Extraordinary Ministers of Holy Communion to assist the priest at Mass.
+Extraordinary Ministers of Holy Communion: Students are trained as Extraordinary Ministers of Holy Communion to assist the priest at Mass.